Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 Explore the application by assigning various users and groups to roles via the "Roles" page.
 Login as users in different roles, and notice the differences in functionality available to each.
 Only Admins have access to the "Roles" page, and each role has different capabilities on the "Tasks" page, as described above.

 ## How To Run The Sample as a Single Tenant App

+This section explains how to register the application as a single tenant application in your own tenant, rather than in a Microsoft tenant.

 ### Step 1:  Register the sample with your Azure Active Directory tenant